mohanmca/MohanLearningGround/src/main/md/Tools/graal_jvm.md

   * It is not free

 # How Graal works
-* Polyglot VM
+* Polyglot JIT VM
-  * Languages are implemented again to suit Graal-VM
+  * Languages are implemented again to suit Graal-JIT-VM
   * Call from Ruby to JS, and return would be within GraalVM
   * No performance punishment
 * Graal :: function(bytecode) => Machinecode